KonradHoeffner/tempoguide/index.md

 <mtg-card name="Barrowgoyf"/>
 <mtg-card name="Harbinger of the Seas"/>

-Sheoldred's Edict is much more flexible than Fatal Push because it can also kill Murktide and a flipped Tamyio.
+Sheoldred's Edict is much more flexible than Fatal Push because it can also kill Murktide and a flipped Tamiyo.
 We don't board in Force of Negation because it's too much card disadvantage and they play a lot of creatures too.
 As always, replace Harbinger with your other nonbasic hate of choice if you have it, such as Price of Progress with a red splash.
 Against nonstandard variations with 3-4 Uro instead or in addition to Murktide you may board in a Surgical extraction if you have it.